Why house burping isn't just a trend — it's a home health essential

 As the saying goes, 'it's better out than in'.
 Letting the moisture and humidity out on a regular basis makes for a far more comfortable environment, and prevents more serious problems from developing in the future.

-As well as opening our windows, we can also dress them with the right coverings to reduce the risk of mould and damp, says Helen.
+As well as opening our windows, dressing them with the wrong coverings can also exacerbate issues with moisture, so it's essential we use the right coverings to reduce the risk of mould and damp, says Helen O'Connor.

 “Limit the places where mould can thrive by opting for anti-fungal roller blinds, which are specially coated to resist mould as well as other common bacteria," she says.
 “Alternatively, faux wooden blinds are water, warp and crack-resistant, meaning frequent cleaning won’t damage them.